nicholaskarlson/Intro_Matrix_Algebra/01_Introduction.md

+An Introduction to Matrix Algebra with Applications to Statistics and Machine Learning - Including an Introduction to Python Programming -
+An Open Textbook
+By Nicholas Elliott Karlson

 # Chapter 1: Introduction to Matrix Algebra

 Matrix algebra is the branch of mathematics that deals with matrices.
 Matrices are rectangular arrays of numbers, symbols, or expressions, arranged in rows and columns.